helm/community/helm-maintainers-onboarding-guide.md

 A PR can only be merged only if:

 - All tests are passing for that PR (Circle is green)
 - The PR has one LGTM (small, medium) or two LGTMs (large).
-The GithUb Review tool is used to LGTM.
+The GitHub Review tool is used to LGTM.
 - The PR's milestone is set to the current Minor or Patch release.
-NEVER, EVER MERGE PRs LABELED `Upcoming - Major`
-- The CLA bot has passed for the user, or you have done the due diligence to ensure that the user has signed the CLA.
+- The DCO bot has passed for the PR.

 Miscellaneous rules: